nofatclips/codecademy-python/sets.md

       File "<stdin>", line 1, in <module>
     TypeError: unhashable type: 'set'

 and this is a mojor difference with mathematical sets.
 (Don't despair!
-For the math nerds before you, Python provides the `frozenset` constructor to create immutable sets!)
+For the math nerds amongst you, Python provides the `frozenset()` constructor to create immutable sets!)

 But... what if I actually wanted was to just add all the elements from one set into another?
 Well, that's what the `union` was for: